rafanegrette/xalaxian-challenge/README.md

 ## Running the app
 Run the app by running `Application.java` in your IDE or with the default Maven command `mvn`.

+### Credits
+The demo is based on Marcus Hellberg repo (https://github.com/marcushellberg/spring-boot-react-langchain-chatgpt).